Team management

 connections

-• Problem: UX team leaders were conducting meaningful conversations with various stakeholders across Product Management and Engineering.
+• Problem: UX leaders on our team were conducting meaningful conversations with various stakeholders across Product Management and Engineering.
 However, these conversations weren’t documented, shared, or synthesized.
 This led to missed opportunities for identifying UX impact areas based on those conversations.

-• Solution: Collaborating with the team's UX leaders, I led an effort to define a plan for intentional, meaningful stakeholder connections.
-The plan covered who connects with whom, as well as steps for using gathered insights.
-I implemented a practice for everyone to start documenting and sharing their conversations, and I used Gemini to identify strategic themes.
-Those strategic, cross-stakeholder priorities informed our UX focus areas.
+• Solution: I led an effort to define a plan for intentional, meaningful stakeholder connections.
+The plan covers who connects with whom, as well as steps for using gathered insights.
+I implemented a practice for everyone to document and share their conversations, and I used Gemini to identify strategic themes.
+Those strategic themes informed our UX focus areas.

-• Outcome: The UX designers were positioned to drive the highest level of business impact as a result of stakeholder insights and strategic prioritization.
+• Outcome: The UX designers were positioned to drive the highest level of business impact as a result of the stakeholder insights.

-• Stakeholder map: I mapped Product Management and Engineering points of contact across the product ecosystem.
-I identified existing touch points and gaps.
+• Stakeholder map: I mapped Product Management and Engineering points of contact across the product ecosystem and identified existing touchpoints and gaps.

 • Documentation & initial themes: I had everyone conduct their designated stakeholder meetings and use Gemini to document notes from each conversation.
 I ran all notes through Gemini to pull out strategic themes.

-• Patterns & recurring topics: After several conversations, we had a collection of strategic themes across stakeholders.
+• Patterns & recurring topics: After several conversations, I curated a collection of strategic themes across stakeholders.
 I ran all the themes through Gemini to surface patterns and recurring topics.

-• UX areas of impact: Combining those topics with existing user data, we created a list of potential opportunities and narrowed it down to the top strategic areas where UX can drive the most impact.
+• UX areas of impact: Combining those topics with existing user data, I worked with the UX leaders to list potential opportunities and identify the top strategic areas for the team.

 Assignments: Key team members were assigned to work on the strategic focus areas.